sbettid/CustomJ48/README.md

 However, in our chatbot creation case, we assumed that the data set contains all possible legal combinations and therefore, such branches, were not desired and would have led to a misleading tree.
 For this reason, the different export functions that were encoded allow a parameter that enables the pruning of branches reached by no instances as soon as they are discovered.

-At this point, the pruning feature introduced a new potential inconvenient.
-Some node could have most of their branches cut off by the pruning procedure with only one of them surviving.
-The path that has to be taken at that point becomes trivial and would only include an unnecessary step.

-For this reason, the export functions were modified to include a “short circuiting feature” that skips nodes with only one branch surviving the pruning operation (in case the latter one is active, clearly) recurring directly on the grandchild instead.

 ## Installation